Dpdl-io/DpdlEngine/README.md

 Common IoT protocol stacks such as **Bluetooth(tm)** and **CoAP** (Constrained Application Protocol) are integrated by default and third party libraries and functions can be added as extensions.

-The included Dpdl language plug-in '**DpdlAINerd**' (**DAN**) enables to automatically generate embedded executable code and content or data by natural language descriptions contained in Dpdl code.
+The included Dpdl language plug-in '**DpdlAINerd**' (**DAN**) makes use of AI generative code to enable to automatically generate and embedded executable code and content or data by natural language descriptions contained in Dpdl code.

 ### Sample Dpdl code (Bluetooth device discovery using high level Dpdl BT API):
 ```python